NCCD keynote: If we want bold change, we must set bold goals

 And it would stand to reason that you have seen many of these children and these families in your work, and we all know these ZIP codes.

-The question is, are we serious this time?
+The question is, “Are we serious this time?”

-I’d ask you to close your eyes for a moment and think about your city, and tell me if you can’t see the streets in your city where these kids are.
+I’d ask you to close your eyes for a moment and think about your city and tell me if you can’t see the streets in your city where these kids are.
 Some of them may be streets that you don’t really want to walk down, but if you’re a CPS worker, if you are in juvenile justice, you don’t have any choice.
 These streets exist in our cities, and we know them.

 You know, I kind of feel like I should pause for a minute right here because I just want you to know that while I know those things that I just talked about, I also know that we’ve made considerable progress over the course of time.